- This post contains affiliate links. Read more here.

 - If you make a vet appointment, you may be asked to avoid the waiting room or enter through a separate door to avoid spreading the virus.

-- Keep your dog separate from other animals, including cats for 4 weeks.
+- Keep your dog separate from other animals, including cats, for 4 weeks.
+That means training courses, the dog park, your dog-friendly office, and anywhere your dog might encounter other dogs en masse.

 - If your dog is infected, practice good biosecurity, such as: